storyblok/storyblok-js-client/README.md

 ### Axios removal

-We removed our dependency on axios on version x.x.x.
-If you want to continue using our SDK with axios, please refer to version @5.x.x.
+We removed our dependency on axios on version x.y.z.
+If you want to continue using our SDK with axios, please refer to version @5.y.z.
 The proxy feature was also removed in this version.

 ### Isomorphic fetch